 Following the 22 February 2011 earthquake Environment Canterbury, in collaboration with Christchurch City Council and Waimakariri District Council, decided to remodel the 1868 South American tsunami scenario (used for the above 2011 report) for Kaiapoi/Kairaki/Pines Beach, and to extend the modelling down the Christchurch coast to Taylors Mistake.
 This was done to see if changes were needed to the 2007 coastal evacuation plan for Christchurch due to earthquake-related subsidence in Christchurch, and to assist Waimakariri District Council to determine distant-source tsunami evacuation zones for Kaiapoi/Kairaki/Pines Beach using the most up-to-date land heights.

-Tsunami flooding from a 'worst case' distant-source tsunami was modelled for the Kaikoura coast from Oaro to Kekerengu in 2013.
-This used high resolution topographic (land height) data for the Kaikoura coast collected by Environment Canterbury in 2012, which wasn't available when the modelling for the rest of the Canterbury coast was done.
-This modelling uses the same scenario as other distant-source modelling done for the Canterbury coast - the 1868 South American tsunami.
-This is one of the largest distant-source tsunamis we would expect in Canterbury.
-The results show that expected flooding from this scenario is relatively minor compared to other parts of Canterbury, particularly Pegasus Bay and Banks Peninsula.
+Tsunami flooding from a distant-source tsunami similar to the 1868 South American tsunami was modelled for the Kaikoura coast from Oaro to Kekerengu in 2013.
+This used high resolution topographic (land height) data for the Kaikoura coast collected by Environment Canterbury in 2012, which wasn't available when the tsunami modelling for the rest of the Canterbury coast was done in 2011.

 This report only looks at a distant-source tsunami from across the Pacific Ocean.
 Kaikoura is also vulnerable to local-source tsunamis created close to shore - see our Tsunami information for Kaikoura page for more information.